Frequently Asked Questions

 Do you also teach men?

 Although the larger audience is typically women, we absolutely do teach men.
-In many cases men do not see the need to learn self-protection and are more interested in learning how to fight.
+In many cases, men do not see the need to learn self-protection and are more interested in learning how to fight.
 The biggest thing that gets in the way of men learning to protect themselves is their ego.
 What we teach in the men’s classes is certainly different than the women’s.
-Our School-Based curriculum for example focuses heavily on managing conflict versus fighting.
+Our School-Based curriculum, for example, focuses heavily on managing conflict versus fighting.
 It educates on the need for pushing ego aside and seeking a peaceful resolution but also on the realistic physical defence of self.

 I’m shy; how can you convince me to take a course in self-protection?

 Our courses are extremely empowering.
 The courses are taught in a friendly manner and all participants are made to feel relaxed during the opening minutes.
-We also touch base on many emotions and personalities within the courses from both an aggressors and defendants perspective.
+We also touch base on many emotions and personalities within the courses from both an aggressor and defendants perspective.
 At NO time are you coerced into participating, but do understand that you are learning self-protection.
-As much as you are a nice person, those that choose to attack others are not and these people quite often see shyness as an easier target.
+As much as you are a nice person, those that choose to attack others are not so nice and these people quite often see shyness as an easier target.
 Don’t worry… We shall help you to find that warrior inside of you!